 The methods of dividing property in ancient Rome were: peculium, peculium castrense, bona materna, bona adventicia.

-Peculium consisted in separating individual elements from the family property (eg cattle, money, profit-making enterprises) and then transferring them to a separate management.
-This method of separation was practiced for sons and slaves, and less frequently for wives and daughters.
+Peculium consisted in separating individual elements from the family property (eg cattle, money, profit-making enterprises) and then transferring them to separate management.
+This method of separation was practised for sons and slaves, and less frequently for wives and daughters.
 Pater familias remained the owner of peculium and had the right to liquidate it.
 The son did not have the right to diminish the property, even if he exercised free administration over it, he only had the option of increasing it.
-The benefits were mutual – the father expanded the range of purchasing possibilities of the families, and the son used the family’s achievements and learned the rules of management, which was often the basis for legal emancipation.
+The benefits were mutual – the father expanded the range of purchasing possibilities of the family, and the son used the family’s achievements and learned the rules of management, which was often the basis for legal emancipation.

 The second way of allocating wealth was peculium castrense, meaning what the soldier was given by parents or relatives, or what was acquired during military service.
-This was to persuade people alieni iuris to perform professional military service, and during the dominion period it was extended to acquisitions obtained in public, secular and clergy service.
-It was peculium “as if a camp (peculium quasi castrense), which was a separate property of the son and it was granted to the father, if the father did not decide otherwise in his will before his death.
+This was to persuade people alieni iuris to perform professional military service, and during the dominion period, it was extended to acquisitions obtained in public, secular and clergy service.
+It was peculium “as if a camp (peculium quasi castrense), which was a separate property of the son and it was granted to the father if the father did not decide otherwise in his will before his death.

 Later, the son was able to keep the property from his mother’s inheritance (bona materna), to which the father had limited rights.
 He was entitled to use the property unless it was stipulated that only his son could use it.
 The father did not have the right to sell or pledge this type of property.

 The assets owned by the son did not necessarily have to come from the mother, but could also come from other sources (bona adventicia).
-The father’s powers were limited, he was left with the management board and temporary use without the possibility of disposing.
+The father’s powers were limited, he was left with the management board and temporary use without the possibility of disposing of.
 In the times of Justinian, only the father’s goods retained the “peculium” character.
 If the son died before his father, his bona adventicia inherited without a testament his closest heirs, but they were still managed by pater familias.

 Ways to enter patria potestas